 Introduction of fetal cell cycle genes into damaged adult hearts has emerged as a promising strategy for stimulating proliferation and regeneration of postmitotic adult cardiomyocytes.
 We have recently identified Fam64a as a fetal-specific cell cycle promoter in cardiomyocytes.
 Here, we analyzed transgenic mice maintaining cardiomyocyte-specific postnatal expression of Fam64a when endogenous expression was abolished.
 Despite an enhancement of cardiomyocyte proliferation, these mice showed impaired cardiomyocyte differentiation during postnatal development, resulting in cardiac dysfunction in later life.
 Mechanistically, Fam64a inhibited cardiomyocyte differentiation by repressing Klf15, leading to the accumulation of undifferentiated cardiomyocytes.
 In contrast, introduction of Fam64a in differentiated adult wildtype hearts improved functional recovery upon injury with augmented cell cycle and no dedifferentiation in cardiomyocytes.
 These data demonstrate that Fam64a inhibits cardiomyocyte differentiation during early development, but does not induce de-differentiation in once differentiated cardiomyocytes, illustrating a promising potential of Fam64a as a cell cycle promoter to attain heart regeneration.

-Yuu Usui and Masakatsu Watanabe : Role of the Connexin C-terminus in skin pattern formation of Zebrafish., BBA advances, Vol.1, 2021.
+Yuu Usui and Masakatsu Watanabe : Role of the Connexin C-terminus in skin pattern formation of Zebrafish., BBA Advances, Vol.1, 2021.

 (要約)